ValerieMauduit/AoC2021/README.md

 ### Day 12: Passage Pathing

+The idea here is to count the number of paths in a graph, with a simple rule first, and then a more complicated one.

 OK, first graph.
 Fight your fears.
 I created a small AocGraph class.
 I am not sure yet that it will be useful for the future.
 I also created a function to navigate in a graph.
-It isn't configurable but I think that it can help me to be able to copy-paste and then modify it.
+It isn't configurable, but I think that it can help me to be able to copy-paste and then modify it.
 Let's see.

 Second star: I **really** need to go back on it and fix!
 It is so ugly.
 I don't understand why at the moment, but I